DmitryZagr/nginx-proxy-docker/README.md

 ```

 In this state, you can access the test service via url http://localhost/whoami{/path}
-Keep in mind that the service will receive URL without the first part.
-In this case it will be http://localhost{/path}
+Keep in mind that the service will receive URL WITH the first part.
+In this case it will be http://localhost/whoami{/path}